Google search operators: 34 smart search commands

 21st Google search operator: List search results that fulfill one of the conditions with (keyword/condition1 OR keyword/condition2)

-With the Google search operator you can filter your search results according to the conditions.
+You can use the Google search operator to find your Search results filter according to the conditions.
 For example, if you use (keyword/condition1 OR keyword/condition2), you will get results that fulfill one of these conditions.

 It is a good way to select and personalize your results.
 It also allows you to get the most appropriate answer to your question.
 Just enter (keyword/condition1 OR keyword/condition2) and display the results with the operator 21.
 It is a quick and effective way to find the right information.